1970 Oakland Raiders season

 The 1970 Oakland Raiders season was the team's 11th season in Oakland.
 It was also their first season as members of the NFL.
 The Raiders would ultimately win their fourth consecutive division title (as well as their first AFC West title).
 They advanced to the AFC Championship Game, where they lost to the Baltimore Colts.

 The Raiders' 1970 season is best remembered for a series of clutch performances by veteran placekicker/quarterback George Blanda.
 Blanda, despite being cut during the 1970 preseason, eventually re-joined the Raiders' roster.
-His ensuing season (the twenty-first of his professional career) would rank as one of the more dramatic comebacks in sports history.
-Over a span of five consecutive games, Blanda would come off the bench to spark a series of dramatic rallies.
+His ensuing season (the twenty-first of his professional career) ranked as one of the more dramatic comebacks in sports history.
+Over a span of five consecutive games, Blanda came off the bench to spark a series of dramatic rallies.
 The Raiders went an impressive 4–0–1 over this span.

 Blanda's five-game "streak" began on October 25, 1970.
 In a home game against the Pittsburgh Steelers, Blanda threw for two touchdowns in relief of an injured Daryle Lamonica.
 One week later, his 48-yard field goal (with three seconds remaining on the clock) salvaged a 17–17 tie with the defending Super Bowl Champion Kansas City Chiefs.
-One week later, on November 8, Blanda would come off the bench against the Cleveland Browns.
+One week later, on November 8, Blanda came off the bench against the Cleveland Browns.
 His late touchdown pass (with 1:34 remaining in the game) tied the game at 20–20.
-He would ultimately kick a 53-yard field goal, as time expired, to give the Raiders a stunning 23–20 victory.
+He ultimately kicked a 53-yard field goal, as time expired, to give the Raiders a stunning 23–20 victory.
 The following week, against the Denver Broncos, Blanda again replaced Lamonica in the fourth quarter.
 His touchdown pass to Fred Biletnikoff, with 2:28 left in the game, gave the Raiders an unlikely 24–19 win.
 The incredible streak concluded one week later against the San Diego Chargers.
 The Raiders managed to drive deep into Chargers territory in the game's final seconds.
-Blanda's last-minute 16-yard field goal would seal a dramatic 20–17 triumph.
+Blanda's last-minute 16-yard field goal sealed a dramatic 20–17 triumph.